openmc-dev/openmc/docs/source/methods/introduction.rst

      continuous-energy simulations as multi-group simulations use nuclide data which has already been combined in to material-specific data.

-  8. Once the specific nuclide is sampled, the random samples a reaction for that nuclide based on the microscopic cross sections.
+  8. Once the specific nuclide is sampled, a reaction for that nuclide is randomly sampled based on the microscopic cross sections.
 If the microscopic cross section for some reaction :math:`x` is :math:`\sigma_x` and the total microscopic cross section for the nuclide is :math:`\sigma_t`, then the probability that reaction :math:`x` will occur is